Convolutio/MuppetsBot/README.md

 ts-node utils/init_db.ts
 ```

-**⚠In production :** if you want to compil the typescript project, you must place the database in the built folder.
+**⚠In javascript :** if you want to compil the typescript project, you must place the database in the built folder.
 If the database isn't initiated yet, you therefore can run the `utils/init_db.js` script to do that.

 ## Run the BOT